 Piano and fixed sound, 2011.

 Fuga Interna (begin) is the sixth piece in a series for piano, Fuga Interna, and the first to include a digital part, which also includes a text by myself.
 The work is about listening, learning to play the piano, my mother, age and memory.
 The digital part contains a transformed version of the first piece in the series, Fuga Interna (opposed sonorities), performed by Philip Mead – who, by a nice coincidence, at one time taught Xenia Pestova, for whom this piece was written.
+Please contact me if you’d like the digital part sent to you.
+You can download the score below.

 Put your hand here, beside mine